 Amazon intends to spend its estimated \$4 billion in Q2 operating profit on COVID-related expenses, using its vast capital to cement its position in the pandemic, which many of its competitors will be unable to match.
-New York University Professor Scott Galloway predicts that Amazon will build the first virus proof supply chain; make a major push around PPE, testing, and vaccination and use the experience as a spring board into the multi-trillion dollar per year healthcare industry.13 orders surging, Amazon decided to slash the affiliate commission fees it pays to third-party websites, once again unfairly disrupting other businesses for its own benefit and demonstrating its excessive market power.14 Amazon has for years operated an affiliate adverting program, which allows members to link to Amazon products in exchange for a percentage of the sales.
-The program drives significant revenue for websites like BuzzFeed, The New York Times and Vox Media.15
+New York University Professor Scott Galloway predicts that Amazon will build the first virus proof supply chain; make a major push around PPE, testing, and vaccination and use the experience as a spring board into the multi-trillion dollar per year healthcare industry.13 orders surging, Amazon decided to slash the affiliate commission fees it pays to third-party websites, once again unfairly disrupting other businesses for its own benefit and demonstrating its excessive market power.
+Amazon has for years operated an affiliate adverting program, which allows members to link to Amazon products in exchange for a percentage of the sales.
+The program drives significant revenue for websites like BuzzFeed, The New York Times and Vox Media.
+The program drives are slashed to slash the affiliate commission of the sales.